CryptoLuigi/ERC20_Solidity_0.5.11/README.md

-# ERC20 Smart contract updated to be compiled with the newest version of Solidity.
+# ERC20 Smart contract updated to v 0.5.11
+## to be compiled with the newest version of Solidity.
 ## Code ported solidity version 0.4.24
 ## Code updated by CryptoLuigi